ZakariaKouzou/RL_UR5_GRASP/README.md

 ```

 This automatically loads the most recently saved checkpoint in `models/` and runs it in the MuJoCo viewer, printing per-episode results (success, final distance, grasp status, lift height).

-> **Note:** `train_continue.py` is left over from an earlier reach-only environment (`URReachEnv`) and isn't wired up to the current `UR5eGraspEnv` — treat it as a reference for how to resume training from a checkpoint rather than a ready-to-run script.

 ## Environment Details